-Cream, Easy Mashed Potatoes
+Homemade Mashed Potatoes

-- 5 lbs.
-Baking Potatoes
+- 5 pounds Baking Potatoes

-- 3 Tablespoons Butter
+- 3 tablespoons Butter

 - ½ cup Mayonnaise

-- 1/2 cup Sour Cream
+- ½ cup Sour Cream

-- Salt and Pepper to taste
+- Salt and Pepper (to taste)

 - Wash, peel and quarter potatoes.

 - Place the potatoes in a large pot with room for the water.
 Then, fill the pot with water until all of the potatoes are covered.